Iphinis/spotify_to_text/README.md

 To avoid saving the refresh token automatically, run with `--no-save-refresh`.

-You can automate the purge with a cron job, for instance.
+You can automate the purge using a cron job, for instance.

 # Disconnecting & revoking access
 1. Remove stored refresh token (use `--disconnect`) or manually remove `SPOTIFY_REFRESH_TOKEN` from `.env`.